digoshirota/nextjs-streaming-template-free/README.md

 - 📺 Content portals
 - 📈 SaaS MVPs or demos

 > 💡 This is the **free version**.
-Want the full version with login, player, dark mode, and more?
+Want the full version with more 6+ extra pages: Subscription, Support, 2 Category Page , Product Detail.
 > 👉 [Get the Premium Version on Gumroad →](https://digo1.gumroad.com/l/vibecast-next-js-streaming-template)

 ---